ConceptsComposition

 Composition hierarchy

-1. Blocks — 45 production blocks across 4 first-party packs (UI, data, nav, forms), plus custom blocks via pwpack.
+1. Blocks — 47 production blocks in a single first-party UI pack, @pwpack/phiwebs/ui, spanning 7 categories (text, media, layout, panel, control, data, form), plus custom blocks via pwpack.
+Capabilities ship separately in the @pwpack/phiwebs/capabilities pack.
 Each block is a typed, manifest-described atom.

 2. Surfaces — Reproducible runtime renders, materialised from a Receipt that PhiCo proposes and you accept.

-3. Capabilities — Platform-level powers; canonical 5: platform/persistence, platform/entities, platform/navigation, platform/interaction, platform/input.
+3. Capabilities — Platform-level powers; canonical 4: platform/persistence, platform/entities, platform/navigation, platform/interaction.
 Visual appearance is not a capability — it ships as a separate ui-appearance atom kind.

 Block composition